Cart

 Below we will reveal details on how you can still get involved!

-Which Classic Cars Are Allowed at The Mille Miglia?
+Which Classic Cars Are Allowed?

 Important Additional Qualifications That Can Help

-If you are one of the lucky ones, you only have to pay the entry fee of approximately € 6,000 – and you’re in, despite all of the hurdles during the application process.
+If you are one of the lucky ones who manage to apply despite all the hurdles, all you have to do is pay the entry fee of around €15,000 - and you're in!

 If you have somehow managed to secure one of the coveted spots at the Mille Miglia, please familiarize yourself with the rules of the rally.